Find Schools

 $22,098 Avg Student Debt

 By the time they get their degree, students from this school have racked up an average of $22,098 in student loans.
-For those students on a 10-year repayment plan, the average payment due each month is around $662.After graduating from Berry, students go on to jobs where they make an average of $36,435 during the early years of their career.
+If you borrow this amount, expect your monthly student loan payment to be around $662, assuming you are on a 10-year repayment plan.
+During the early years of their career, Berry graduates make an average of $36,435 annually.

 #15